BEng Hons Mechanical Engineering

 Mathematics 1M

-This class aims to review and extend the student’s basic understanding of the concepts and applications of mathematical functions, differentiation, complex numbers, vectors, integration and matrices.
-Specifically: the mathematical foundations of algebra and geometry, vector algebra, further studies in complex numbers and fundamental calculus including differentiation & integration.
-This topic continues into the second year of the course.
+This module aims to review and extend the students' basic understanding of the concepts and applications of mathematical functions, differentiation, complex numbers, vectors, integration and matrices.
+Specifically: the mathematical foundations of algebra and geometry, vector algebra, further studies in complex numbers and fundamental calculus, including differentiation and integration.
+This topic continues into the second year of the programme.

 Elective classes